Office Locations

 Quantum Entropy Service provides non-deterministic random for key encryption and other operations from a quantum random number generator (QRNG), which is powered by the laws of physics and quantum mechanics.
 All QRNG devices are successfully tested against NIST SP800-90 and Dieharder 2 series of standards.
 Quantum entropy source is shot noise of the electron tunnelling through a doped semiconductor P-N junction with an on-demand conditioned entropy pool for intensive encryption operations.
 Our Quantum Entropy Service provides buffering and failover while adding entropy to the pool when entropy falls below configured threshold.

-All of our encryption operations for QBase™ and QBlock™ utilize QRNG-derived entropy.
+All of our encryption operations for Darkstrike Dome™ and Darkstrike Halo™ utilize QRNG-derived entropy.
 Users can retrieve random numbers from Linux-based servers for key encryption and other operations from our online servers.
 Entropy can be accessed via our API.‡

 Quantum Key Generation Service